Twitter was a highly thought-provoking place last week. I shared this article:

 Despite the distinction made above about there being two separate types of decision making, I question if it matters.
 In any case, athletes want and need to improve their ability to make decisions on the field, whether incidental or intentional.
 While coaches want and need to improve their ability to make decisions, either in a classical or a naturalistic manner.
 Critical planning, i.e., an ability to understand how different sources of evidence can inform practice (theory is not evidence) - i.e. evidence-informed practice (Nevo & Slonim-Nevo, 2011); and critical reflection (Schön, 1992) inform each other and are critical to both classical and naturalistic decision making!

-To illustrate this point I will focus on a coach.
+To illustrate this point, I will focus on a coach.
 To develop their decision-making, is it enough to just coach?
 Is it enough to just rely on experience?
 Do coaches only learn by directly perceiving the information in the environment?
-If so, the coach with the most experience would be the best (i.e., have the most expertise – display the highest quality naturalistic decision-making).
+If so, the coach with the most experience would be the best (i.e., they have the most expertise – display the highest quality naturalistic decision-making).
 Only relying on experience may lack a quality assurance (Mallett et al., 2009).
 For example, the former player has loads of experiential knowledge from previous coaches, but his previous coaches may have been poor and coached primarily out of tradition and emulation (Williams & Hodges, 2005)!

 It is not true that experience = expertise.
 Highly experienced coaches can still lack expertise, while coaches who might lack a high level of experience can still display an impressive level of expertise.
 How can one develop this decision-making expertise, if one can ONLY perceive directly – as in, they can only learn directly from coaching?
 Critical reflection involves making sense of what was experienced, and a key piece of critical reflection is the consideration of alternatives (Collins & Collins, 2021).
 Without reflection, a coach does not consider if their decisions were appropriate or not to achieve their desired intention (which they would have hopefully defined beforehand in the critical planning stage).
 Other things to consider through reflection include coaching issues, role frame and the setting of problems (Gilbert & Trudel, 2001).
 However, if perception is only direct, what is the point?